 Whether you decided on a full account takeover where the guest goes live and has full control or a curated approach where you’ll be doing the posting, your job is not done.
 Make sure to be present, in case anything goes off-script.
 Even if everything runs smoothly be sure to monitor the comments, take part in the conversation and use this opportunity to show character and credibility.

-IG takeovers are a powerful marketing tactic and as such, it takes some analysis to truly understand its impact and learn what to optimise in the future.
-Sounds fun, right? 🙃
+IG takeovers are a powerful marketing tactic and as such, it takes some analysis to truly understand its impact and learn what to optimize in the future.
+Sounds fun, right?

-And don’t forget to subscribe for more insights on how to skyrocket your IG presence.
+And don’t forget to check back for more insights on how to skyrocket your IG presence.